 Chromium is an essential trace metal.
 It helps control your blood sugar.
-It also helps insulin work well.
-You also need it to break down and store carbohydrates, fat, and protein.
+It also improves the use of insulin in your body.
+Chromium is used to break down and store carbohydrates, fat, and protein.

 Chromium deficiency is rare in people.
-Studies of using chromium to treat blood sugar and type 2 diabetes don't have definite results.
+Studies of using chromium to treat impaired glucose tolerance and type 2 diabetes don't have definite results.
 Research is ongoing.

 Chromium is measured in micrograms (mcg).
 Listed below are the adequate intake (AI) levels for chromium.